anshul137/ag-ssg/README.md

 ## Markdown Support

 -   Initial support for the parsing of `.md` files has been added and the tool will now appropriately handle the `# header1` and `## header2` syntax features when a `.md` file is used for data input.

-## Language Support

--   In this Support now User can Add an optional `-l, --lang` flag which will indicates the language to use when Generating the `lang` attribute of all the `html` pages.
--   To use this feature you need to run this command _node app.js -l fr -i "./textfile"_ where `-l fr` is for language French and `-i <text folder>` is the input folder.